 Giving Children Hope for a Better Future

 Over 80% of children working in the brickyards are uneducated and illiterate, ensuring that they never move beyond slavery.
 Without an education, their options for a sustainable life outside of the brickyards are limited.
-For kids growing up i the brickyards, education is their biggest hope.
+For kids growing up in the brickyards, education is their greatest hope.
+Unfortunately, schools in the Middle East, Asia, and other regions with child labor, are often expensive or are located far from the brickyards.
+Therefore, even kids with the means and desire to get an education may be blocked by physical and economic barriers.

 We are actively opening new schools as frequently as possible within the brickyards to provide access to education for as many children as possible.
 Our schools offer a K-5th grade public school education that focuses on reading and writing.
 With each school we open we have new opportunities to reach more families, educate more kids, and employ new teachers.